albertan017/LLM4Decompile/README.md

 For more details check out the [paper](https://arxiv.org/abs/2403.05286).

+## 0. Updates
+**2023.03.16** Add [llm4decompile-6.7b-uo](https://huggingface.co/arise-sustech/llm4decompile-6.7b-uo) model which is trained without prior knowledge of the optimization levels (O0~O3), the average re-executability is arond 0.21.

 ## 1. Introduction of LLM4Decompile and Decompile-Eval
 Our objective is to create and release the first open-source LLM dedicated to decompilation, and to assess its capabilities by constructing the first decompilation benchmark focused on re-compilability and re-executable.